khaleddjodjfoqwjsp/Project-Hail-Fally-/README.md

 ```

 ## 📱 App creation
--	Using the MIT App Inventor, make a new project to start the App.
+- The website used for making the application is MIT App Inventor.
-- Firstly, put the Bluetooth in the screen where you can use the mobile to connect with the app.
+- In the design screen, put the components to connect and the button you want, or that is shown in the app image in the image section.
-- Secondly, creating four buttons for the motion direction involves forward, backward, left, and right, then in the blocks section to make the orders summon when the button is pressed (the name of the button, for example, forward), then get another block called call Bluetooth client send text finally bring the text block and connect it with them writing inside it the litter you will write in the code that the microcontroller can read for instance F, B, L, R. do this step with the rest of the buttons motion.
-- Thirdly, for the motion, it is to create the auto mode button.
-It is the same as the regular buttons; however, it differs in the code, where you put the code with the function you need.
-For example, in the code I wrote, when I send M, then that means that the Auto mode, thus for the auto mode button, I will put in the text M.
-- The same thing will happen when you turn on the light and buzzer, or turning them off.
-- Moreover, in the code writing, when the gas or temperature exceeds the limit, then in the blocks using the if block, bring inside it the call Bluetooth client receive block = ( the thing you want to display on the screen when the condition happens.
-Do it with the temperature and gas, also for showing stability.
-- For the speaking, summon a button, rewrite it to speak, and in blocks bring the speech after getting the text block further.
-Inside it puts an if block, the = block, then brings the result in the speech block, ultimately brings text, and puts inside it the word you will say
+- For the motions button, turn on the light and buzzer in the block you will summon the When Bluetooth clicks block, inside it puts the button, then the text or the letter you will write in the code.
-Finally, make as you did with previous orders, where you bring the call Bluetooth, send a text, and put the litter.
-- All blocks exist in the images section.
+- Display the message of getting over the limit for temperature and gas using the if block, then put the = block inside it where the condition in the code happens, the message will appear in the app.
+- Finally, for the speaking button, use an if block and summon the word you will say, and write a text that the app will convert your words to code text.

 ## ⚒️ How to build step-by-step
-1. Bringing all the material for the detailed use of the bill of material (BOM) section, including their price and purchase link.
+1. Using the bill of materials (BOM) table to bring all the components of the project.
-2. Moreover, creating the CAD to life by printing the custom 3D design in the installation section or from files, then converting it to a physical prototype.
-For example, Fused Deposition Modeling (FDM) is used with PLA (Polylactic Acid) due to its durability, and it can withstand the heavy components.
+2. Utilizing the CAD file to print the 3D design in the installation section.
-3. Then, integrate all the materials, including linking the upper and lower parts of the robot, to ensure they fit.
-4. After finishing integrating the prototype, we will have two servo motors for each of the four legs, as shown in the 3D design.
-5. Furthermore, we will print the PCB from the files or the installation section, which is the brain of the project.
+3. Printing the PCB from the files as well as the installation section by sending it to a factory and determining the board dimension 7020x3430 mil.
-6. While PCB is printing, we will create the holder of the board from the files or installation, then gather them together.
+4. Integrated the components with the 3D design, including servo motors and an ultrasonic sensor, and an LCD.
-7. Then, put them inside the prototype and connect the wires of the headers pin to the ultrasonic sensor, LCD, and nine servo motors.
+5. Putting the board inside its holder, then between the two layers, place the final connection of the header pins with the servo motors, the ultrasonic sensor, and the LCD, thus the prototype will be finished.
-8. Finally  run out the project and make the dream real.

 ## 🔬 Test Plan
-### **The test plan is applied to the project to ensure the durability and efficiency of the integrated materials, including hardware and software testing.**
+### **The test plan is applied to ensure the stability and efficiency of the prototype, including hardware and software.**
-1. *Mechanical structural testing:* which proves that the material can withstand the load even under high load, thus putting 2 kg on the top of the prototype to prove its durability.
-2. *Electrical and power testing:* which tests the voltage stability and current, as well as the behavior of the motors, using a digital multimeter to ensure that stability for verifying the motors' strength.
-The spikes will be used to measure the torque of the motors.
-3. *The kinetic and control test:* which determines whether the motor's angle is accurate or if some errors cause a problem, moreover, checks the delay of the project, and it works well.
-4. *The full project test:* which ensures that the entire prototype connected well together without any errors, and the assembly is working correctly, which is the test that checks the final issues.
+1. The prototype turns on, and electricity is distributed to all the components without unstable disconnection.
+2. To verify the strength of the prototype by putting an object of 3 kg in the top layer without it collapsing.
+3. The motors themselves will be tested where they rely on the angles to move, thus ensuring the ability of the motors to follow the angle of motion accurately.
+4. Finally, to check the entire prototype interaction and ensure all the materials interact perfectly together, where there are no errors in one component due to another one.

 ## 🗣️ Motivation
-- These days, the majority of the robot-heavy relines on wheeled robots; however, their mobility and flexibility are critically limited to flat or harsh environments.
-In contrast, the real world requires a system that can withstand unstable environments or regions
+- What motivated me behind the scenes and inspires me a lot is the fact that the majority of the robots, specifically in Egypt, are not well-built and traditional due to heavy reliance on wheeled robots, which have issues with mobility and fixability in harsh environments like Egypt.
+- Despite the project being inspired by a movie and a main reason that fills me with passion, I have always thought of setting up a new thing from scratch in Egypt since I was young.
-- The goal behind this project is to create a project that can fit the changes in the environment, flexible enough to adapt mechanically to unstructured environments where wheeled systems fail.
+- Creating a project that can fit the harsh changes in multiple regions instead of traditional design and a cost-effective robot so it won't be a waste of money.
-- The primary goal for Project Hail Fally is to design a well-affordable structure with varied functions, as well as a cost-effective robot that bridges the gap between the complicated design and physical realization.
-- To develop a lightweight, durable, suitable 3D printed design that can withstand any habitat and cope with it.
-- Cost efficiency project for those who have never had the chance to bring a robot ever, which is designed to compare to high-end industrial robots.

 ## 📷 Project Images
 ### Project Structure